Fourth of July and YOUR Pet

 - Keep pets sequestered in a quiet, low-activity room when entertaining guests.

-Every year BPD’s Animal Control Unit and the Humane Society of Boulder Valley see an increase in lost and missing pets during the week of July 4th.
+Every year BPD’s Animal Protection Unit and the Humane Society of Boulder Valley see an increase in lost and missing pets during the week of July 4th.
 The loud noise of fireworks causes pets to bolt and become lost.
 Unfortunately, many times during the escape or while roaming pets become injured by other animals or vehicles.

 If you see an animal in distress or in a hot car – don’t just walk by!
-You may save an animal’s life by calling 911 and requesting an Animal Control officer.
+You may save an animal’s life by calling 911 and requesting an Animal Protection officer.
 If you’re in a business parking lot, you can also ask the business manager to make an announcement…maybe the owner will hear it and remove their dog from the car before it’s too late.